BioDataLearning/DeepCirCode/README.md

 devtools::loaded_packages()
 ```
 # Getting the training and test sets
-The training and test sets for all the three organisms (human, mouse and fruit fly) have been packaged together with the "DeepCirCode" package.
+The training and test sets for all the three species (human, mouse and fruit fly) have been included in the "DeepCirCode" package.
 They are named as "HumanTrain", "HumanTest", "MouseTrain", "MouseTest", "FlyTrain" and "FlyTest".
-Users can load any dataset by using function **data(**dataset_Name**)**, such as:
+Users can load a dataset by using the function **data(**dataset_Name**)**, such as:
 ```
 data(HumanTrain)  # datasets are lazy loaded as variable “HumanTrain” until being used data(HumanTest)
 ```
-All the datasets are in the shape of c(instance_number,3), with each of the three variables representing "**label**" (0 for negative, 1 for positive),"**RNA_input_seq**" (the raw 200 nucleotide RNA sequences, e.g. AUCC...GACG) and "**encoded_seq**" (one-hot encoded RNA sequence of 800 characters in length, e.g. 100000010001...00010010), which can be checked such as by using:
+All the datasets are in the form of c(instance_number,3), with each of the three variables representing "**label**" (0 for negative, 1 for positive),"**RNA_input_seq**" (the raw 200 nucleotide RNA sequences, e.g. AUCC...GACG) and "**encoded_seq**" (one-hot encoded RNA sequence of 800 characters in length, e.g. 100000010001...00010010), which can be checked using:
 ```
 dim(HumanTrain)
 colnames(HumanTrain)